 - You will then be allowed to use the phone in order to talk to a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, they will let you skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to change into a jumpsuit.
+- If you are expected to be released shortly, they will let you skip the jumpsuit and keep wearing your own clothes, otherwise you will have to change into a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell your story so other people can learn from your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that might help other people to get through jail intake?

 Click here to leave a comment

 When you pay your bail, you will be discharged from jail.
 This process can take anywhere from 15 minutes to hours or even all day long.
 In simple terms, the faster you can pay your bail, the sooner you will get discharged from jail.
 It also can depend on whether or not you’ve got a bond amount or if a judge must figure out the amount of bail to be set.
 For minor offenses, you will simply be booked and then released on your recognizance without having to pay bail.
 When you have completed your jail sentence and have a date of your release, plan to get released in the morning.

 for your arrest, or if you need to start a jail sentence, you should do the right thing and turn yourself in.
 If you have a warrant, report to the jail reception area, and let them know that you think there may be an outstanding warrant for your arrest.
 They will check to see if you have a warrant, and if there is one, you will be taken into the sheriff’s custody.
 If you are reporting to serve out your sentence, go down to the jail at the exact time and date that the sentence order requires you to.
 Make sure that you are not late to report.
 Only bring required items with you, such as your driver’s license or even state issued ID, any prescription medication you might take, along with your doctor’s prescription, as well as the sentencing order from court.